 Vegetation fires can occur naturally, due to lightning strikes, but fire is often used deliberately in tropical regions to clear land where it is being used for plantations, such as oil palm or timber.
 Vegetation and peatlands may also be increasingly susceptible to fire under a warming climate and likely to burn over larger areas, with increased episodes of hotter and drier conditions.

 Researchers from LEAF have been studying the relationship between forest loss and the occurance of fires.
 In Indonesia, Adrianto et al., (2019) found that, between 2001 and 2012, regions that experienced forest loss had six times more fires than those with forest cover retained.
 Protected areas and restoration have some potential to help reduce the risk of fires.

-When forests or grasslands burn, the fire releases gases (e.g., carbon monoxide) and particles (e.g., black carbon) into the atmosphere.
+When forests or grasslands burn, the fire releases greenhouse gases (e.g., carbon dioxide) and particles (e.g., black carbon) into the atmosphere.
 The air above rainforests is generally very clean, so these fires contribute substantially to the composition of the atmosphere and can have a significant impact on regional climate and local air quality.

 Different kinds of vegetation fire emit different gases and particles, in varying amounts, when they burn.
 Aerosols released from vegetation fires can cause a cooling of the planet, as they reflect sunlight back into space and can brighten clouds.
 However, the release of carbon dioxide in forest fires, and the impact of fires on the capacity of remaining forests to sequester and store carbon, can have a warming effect.
 Understanding these processes is important for determining the impact of fires on the climate.